Do you have a few goals that you really want to achieve?

 A vision board (or mood board) is a self-made and powerful tool that you use to formulate, define, and maintain focus on a goal that you have for yourself.
 Your vision board will end up being unique to you and can be any type of board that you use to display text and images representing the things you want to be, accomplish, or have in your life.

 “So why is it important to turn my goals into…an art project?”

 Valid question.
 Simply put, the majority of us are extremely busy.
 We all have distractions–some welcomed and some not–and sometimes our goals get put on the backburner.
 But by creating and using a vision board, you’re:

 If you’re someone who likes to create SMART goals, then you understand the need to have clarity when it comes to defining what you want in life.
-Your goals are supposed to be Specific so you know where to focus your efforts and you know when the goal has been accomplished.
+Your goals are supposed to be Specific, so you know where to focus your efforts and when the goal has been accomplished.

 Not Specific: I want to be a leader.

 Specific: I will complete a class on public speaking by May 15th, 2022, to improve my confidence when talking in front of a crowd.
 Following the class, I will use deliberate practice every day to continue to gain a necessary sense of confidence so I will be viewed as a leader and considered for a management position.